-The preparation of financial statements in conformity with Indian Accounting Standards (IND A5) requires management to make judgments, estimates and assumptions that affect the application of accounting policies and reported amounts of assets and liabilities, the disclosure of contingent liabilities at the date of the financial statements and reported amounts of revenues and expenses during the year.
-Application of accounting estimates involving complex and subjective judgements and the use of assumptions in these financial statements have been disclosed in note 55.
+The preparation of financial statements in conformity with Indian Accounting Standards (IND AS) requires management to make judgments, estimates and assumptions that affect the application of accounting policies and reported amounts of assets and liabilities, the disclosure of contingent liabilities at the date of the financial statements and reported amounts of revenues and expenses during the year.
+Application of accounting estimates involving complex and subjective judgements.
 Actual results could differ from those estimates.
-Estimates and underlying assumptions are reviewed on an orgoing basis.
+Estimates and underlying assumptions are reviewed on an ongoing basis.
 Any revision to accounting estimates are reflected in the financial statements in the period in which changes are made and, if material, their effects are disclosed in the notes to financial statements.